depicted-candela/TransitionalSQL/7_plSqlResilience/solutions.md

     ```
 *   **Detailed Explanation:**
     1.  **`defaultRaisePercentage` (Public):** Declared in the specification, making it accessible outside the package (e.g., `EmployeeUtils.defaultRaisePercentage`).
 It's initialized to `5`.
     2.  **`totalRaisesProcessed` (Private):** Declared in the body, so it's only accessible within the package body.
-It's initialized to `0` in its declaration and also in the package initialization block (the `BEGIN...END;` at the end of the package body), which runs once per session when the package is first referenced.
-The explicit initialization block is good for more complex setup.
+It's initialized to `0` in its declaration.
+The package initialization block (the `BEGIN...END;` at the end of the package body) runs once per session when the package is first referenced and can also be used for more complex initialization of package state variables.
     3.  **`UpdateEmployeeSalary` Modification:**
         *   Now accepts `pNewSalary` and `pRaisePercentage` as optional parameters (using `DEFAULT NULL`).
         *   It prioritizes `pNewSalary`, then `pRaisePercentage`, then the package's `defaultRaisePercentage`.
 This uses IF-THEN-ELSIF logic (Chunk 5).
         *   It increments the private `totalRaisesProcessed` variable if the update is successful (`SQL%FOUND`).
     4.  **`GetTotalRaisesProcessed` Function:** A simple public function to return the current value of the private `totalRaisesProcessed`.
 This demonstrates encapsulation – controlling access to internal state.
     5.  **Package Initialization Block (`BEGIN ...
 END EmployeeUtils;` at the end of the package body):** This block executes once per session when any part of the package is first accessed.
 Here, it just prints an initialization message.
-It could also be used to initialize `totalRaisesProcessed` if not done at declaration.
     6.  **Test Block:** Shows calls to `UpdateEmployeeSalary` using different parameter combinations and then retrieves the session-specific count of raises.

 <div class="postgresql-bridge">